Leighton Baines: Style of play

 Baines is described in his UEFA.com profile as a "dependable left back" who is "best known for his set-piece expertise and penalties".
 But in his early years, Baines played in midfield and attack; it was only when he started at Wigan that he began to play in the left back position.
 In 2014, Roberto Martínez considered redeploying Baines as a midfielder, in a similar change to Philipp Lahm.
 Baines stated that he would be "excited to give it a go".

 Baines also held the record for the most assists as a defender in the Premier League.
 Baines has also drawn praise in the media for his crossing, stamina, link up play, and ability to avoid injuries.

 Coaching career

 Former Tottenham Hotspur and Leeds United goalkeeper Paul Robinson stated that he believed that Baines would enter into a career in management after retirement from playing, predicting that he would one day take over as the manager of Everton in the future.
 Furthermore, after Baines officially announced his retirement from playing, Danny Mills tipped him to go into coaching at Everton.

 In September 2020, just two months after retiring from playing, Baines was appointed as professional development coach at Everton's academy set-up.
 That December, David Unsworth, the manager of the club's under-23s, expressed that he was impressed with Baines' contribution to the team's coaching staff, believing his presence to have a huge impact on the young players coming through the youth system.
+In October 2021, Baines was appointed assistant manager of Everton U18 team, and then, in July 2022, Everton U18 manager.

+After the former manager Sean Dyche left the club in early January 2025, he became Everton's men's first team interim manager alongside Séamus Coleman.
+Everton recorded a 2-0 win over Peterborough under the duo's management, and advanced into the 4th round of the FA Cup.